Depthwell banner

 Depthwell

-Depthwell is a fractal mining incremental roguelite.
-How deep can you mine?
+Depthwell is a fractal mining incremental game.
+How deep can you explore?

 This project uses AI

-AI was used exclusively for initial data structure planning/consulting, due to the complex nature of this project.
-All assets, concepts, and art was made by humans (that would be me!).
+AI was used for initial data structure planning/consulting, due to the complex nature of this project.
+All assets, concepts, and art was made by me!

 Loading README...